-In addition to designating a plan as a low or high actuarial value plan, a dental issuer must limit cost sharing for pediatric dental coverage to \$400 for one covered child and \$800 for two or more covered children (45 CFR § 156.150).
+A dental issuer must limit cost sharing for pediatric dental coverage to \$400 for one covered child and \$800 for two or more covered children (45 CFR § 156.150).
 Adult dental coverage included in family QDPs is not subject to these cost-sharing limitations under the ACA.